Metal Detecting as a Hobby for Senior Citizens

 Metal detecting as a hobby for senior citizens is a fantastic choice because it combines learning new skills, exercise and getting out in the great outdoors.
 It’s also an opportunity to socialize by joining clubs or participating in group treasure hunts.

 Just because you’re of a certain age doesn’t mean you have to slow down.
 In fact, studies have shown that learning new things is key to staying sharp!

 How to Get Started Metal Detecting

-Metal detecting is pretty straight forward.
+Metal detecting for senior citizens is pretty straight forward.
 It’s an exciting way to find buried items like gold, jewelry, coins, bullet casings, historic items, and anything else made of metal.

 To get started, think about your goal.
-If you want to find gold, you’ll need a different metal detector than you would for relics (which are items like Civil War memorabilia).
+If you want to find gold, you’ll need a different metal detector that is made for gold prospecting than you would for relics (which are items like Civil War memorabilia).
 Some metal detectors are all-purpose detectors and have settings that work for everything, but others are more specialized.

 If you’re just starting out and don’t want to spend a lot of money, check out Kellyco’s Guide to Cheap Metal Detectors.
 If you’re not sure what you want to hunt for, select an all-purpose machine.

 You can purchase an easy-to-use, high performing detector for an average cost of $250.

 You don’t need an enormous collection of gear, but having the following accessories and supplies will help: